eco

 Large AI data centers rely on evaporative cooling towers that consume enormous volumes of fresh water.
 Microsoft's 2023 sustainability report revealed a 34% year-over-year increase in water consumption [2], driven largely by AI workloads.
 Google's data centers consumed 5.6 billion gallons of water that same year [3].

-per query — data center
+per query — data-center API call

 ~0mL